seadowg/cv/cv.md

 * Taught both Pivotal and client engineers Android while building out Android app to complement existing iOS app
 * Mentored client technical and product team leaders throughout their transition from Pivotal to their own office
 * Collaborated with data scientists to build and integrate intelligent recommendations for customers

-##### Remote retro tool

-* Public facing web tool allowing teams to have retrospectives remotely
-* Took on lead engineer position and helped coordinate transition from a hosted tool to an open source installable one (ongoing)
-* Worked with company VPs to facilitate smooth sunsetting of the hosted service

 ## Education